crobinson-dev/Paper-SOL/README.md

 3. The Bot will then ask how much SOL to put in by Solana amount or percent of current SOL Balance
 4. It will then add the purchase to the dictionary

+#### Sell 📈

+1. Following the **Sell** Markup the Bot will prompt for a
+2. The Bot will then search the *solana.fm* API for the SPL Token information including name and price
+3. The Bot will then ask how much SOL to put in by Solana amount or percent of current SOL Balance
+4. It will then sell the token and remove it from the dictionary

+#### New Pairs 🌱

+Upon clicking the New Pairs the program will open the undetected chrome browser to scrape the new token data from *birdeye.so*.
+It will then present all the tokens to the user with the pertinent information about the token.

 ## License

 [![GNU](https://licensebuttons.net/l/GPL/2.0/88x62.png)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html#SEC1)